school of hi-fi

 This topic seems challenging because many “esoteric” audiophiles hold a completely different opinion.
 They believe (or have been misled to believe) that adding a subwoofer will “pollute” the sound of a hi-end system.

-Interestingly, I must admit that these audiophiles are basically right, but they are surely unaware that the "poor" subwoofer is normally not at fault!
+Interestingly, I must admit that these audiophiles are "basically" right, but they are surely unaware that the "poor" subwoofer is normally not at fault!
 Indeed, this happens for the following two reasons alone:

 1) the first and most important one is the incorrect setup and integration of the subwoofer into the system.
 The result is that the "booming" bass from the main speakers, which is very common, is exacerbated by the partial overlap of the subwoofer’s additional output.